tetzng/pez/docs/configuration.md

 Notes

 - If a URL has no scheme, pez normalizes it to https (e.g., `gitlab.com/...`).
-- CLI‑provided relative paths are normalized to absolute paths when recorded.
+- CLI‑provided relative paths and `~/` are normalized to absolute paths when recorded.
 - `path` must resolve to an absolute path (either absolute or `~/…`).
 - Host-prefixed repos (e.g., `gitlab.com/owner/repo`) are recorded as-is and cloned under `<host>/<owner>/<repo>` inside the data directory.
 GitHub shorthand (`owner/repo`) continues to map to `github.com`.